Bruce Protocol Stress Test

 - equipment required: treadmill, stopwatch, a 12-lead electrocardiograph (ECG) machine and leads, sticking tape, clips

 - procedure: Exercise is performed on a treadmill.
 If required, the leads of the ECG are placed on the chest wall.
 The treadmill is started at 2.74 km/hr (1.7 mph) and at a gradient (or incline) of 10%.
-At three minute intervals the incline of the treadmill increases by 2%, and the speed increases as shown in the table below. (see Bruce Test video examples)
+At three minute intervals the incline of the treadmill increases by 2%, and the speed increases as shown in the table below. (see Bruce Test video examples).
+The test should be stopped when the subject cannot continue due to fatigue or pain, or due to many other medical indications.

 |Stage||Speed (km/hr)||Speed (mph)||Gradient|